-1 2 3 (m) SLP Substitute Request: When the District has knowledge that an SLP will be out 3 weeks or more, every effort will be made to provide a substitute beginning on the first day of the absence upon SLP request.
-4 13.3 Pr egnancy Related Disability 5 6 (a) Female unit members covered by this Agreement shall be entitled to utilize paid leave upon presentation of verification from the employee's treating physician stating: 7 (1)) The nature of the disability; 8 (2)) The expected duration of the disability; and 9 (3)) When the employee is free to return to her regular duties without restriction.
-10 11 (b) The unit member may serve until such time as it is decided by a physician that she is unable to perform the services required in her particular position.
-12 13 14 15 16 (c) No later than the end of the sixth (6 th) month of pregnancy, the unit member is required to provide Human Resources with a statement from her physician indicating her expected date of disability and a prognosis of her ability to perform her contractual duties.
-She is required to serve until such time as illness or childbirth requires her absence, or identified by her physician.
-17 18 19 (d) Prior to the time the unit member is scheduled to return to her regular duties, she will provide Human Resources with a letter from her physician stating that she is free to return to her regular duties without restriction.
-20 21 22 23 24 (e) Up to four consecutive weeks of accrued sick leave may be reclassified as adoptive leave and used for the purpose of receiving and caring for a newly adoptive child who has not yet entered first grade.
+- (a) Female unit members covered by this Agreement shall be entitled to utilize paid leave upon presentation of verification from the employee's treating physician stating: - (1) The nature of the disability; - (2) The expected duration of the disability; and - (3) When the employee is free to return to her regular duties without restriction. - (b) The unit member may serve until such time as it is decided by a physician that she is unable to perform the services required in her particular position. - (c) No later than the end of the sixth (6th) month of pregnancy, the unit member is required to provide Human Resources with a statement from her physician indicating her expected date of disability and a prognosis of her ability to perform her contractual duties.
+She is required to serve until such time as illness or childbirth requires her absence, or identified by her physician. - (d) Prior to the time the unit member is scheduled to return to her regular duties, she will provide Human Resources with a letter from her physician stating that she is free to return to her regular duties without restriction. - (e) Up to four consecutive weeks of accrued sick leave may be reclassified as adoptive leave and used for the purpose of receiving and caring for a newly adoptive child who has not yet entered first grade.
 This benefit will not be subject to the difference due provisions of this article.
-Such leave is only available for a formal, legal adoption and the unit member must provide the District with proof of such qualifications.
-25 26 27 (f) At the end of pregnancy or adoptive leave, the unit member may request an unpaid leave for the remainder of the work year.
-If the unit member returns during the same work year, her current assignment will be held for her.
-28 29 30 31 32 33 34 (g) Upon written request of the unit member, the District may extend the unpaid leave for one additional academic year.
+Such leave is only available for a formal, legal adoption and the unit member must provide the District with proof of such qualifications. - (f) At the end of pregnancy or adoptive leave, the unit member may request an unpaid leave for the remainder of the work year.
+If the unit member returns during the same work year, her current assignment will be held for her. - (g) Upon written request of the unit member, the District may extend the unpaid leave for one additional academic year.
 An extension will normally be granted only if the unit member's initial unpaid leave has been for less than a full year.
 In cases of miscarriage, an individual on unpaid leave may be considered for immediate placement provided a position for which the individual is qualified exists and a statement from the attending physician indicates that the individual is able to return full-time to duty without detriment to her health.